usc-kb176/SGD213_Task-2-Wiki/Proposal/Proposal.md

 Week 12 | Enemies and pickups
 Week 13 | Scoring, menus, loading and saving game

-Naturally, we will advise if it looks like we may fall behind in schedule.
+Naturally, we will advise if it looks like this schedule requires revision.
+Notwithstanding any such revision Week 13 remains a firm date for completion.

-# Agreement
+## Agreement

 By accepting this proposal, you agree to enter into a contract with Roadrunner Gaming, Inc for the development of the above game.